NMolla/Chat-App/README.md

 # Chat-App

-To compile & run server use command: javac server.java java server.java
+To run server use command:
+  java server.java

-To compile & run client use command: javac client.java java client.java
+To run client use command:
+  java client.java